-Downtown dynamics in flux: Office space falls, rents rise
+Downtown dynamics in flux: Pittsburgh office space falls, rents rise

 By Sam Spatter

 Published: Friday, Sept.
 2, 2011

 The growth of law firms and financial and professional services companies has helped fill Downtown's office buildings to the extent that Class A buildings have their lowest vacancy rate in years.

 Add the health care industry and universities as tenants, and the seven Trophy Class A buildings -- the most popular with these tenants -- have a vacancy rate of 7.8 percent, according to a report from Jones Lang LaSalle, a national commercial real estate company.

 Financial firms headquartered outside the city have chosen Downtown to establish regional offices.

 Huntington Bank, of Columbus, Ohio, concentrated its local administrative office in the Grant Building, and First Commonwealth Bank, of Indiana, Pa., is locating its regional office in the Frick Building.
 Hermitage-based FNB Corp.'s First National Bank of Pennsylvania located its regional headquarters just outside Downtown at One North Shore Center, North Shore.